Obama seeks clean energy, pipeline funds in budget

 WASHINGTON The White House proposed more funds for renewable energy and pipeline safety in the 2013 budget while renewing the call to end subsidies for the oil and gas sector.

-The budget for fiscal year 2013 proposes $27.2 billion for the Department of Energy, a 3.2 percent increase of what Congress enacted last year, and includes $2.3 billion for research and development for energy efficiency, advanced vehicles and biofuels.
+The budget proposes $27.2 billion for the Department of Energy, a 3.2 percent increase of what Congress enacted last year, and includes $2.3 billion for research and development for energy efficiency, advanced vehicles and biofuels.

-The proposal on clean energy research funds represents nearly a 30 percent increase from the amount enacted last fiscal year.
-It also shows President Barack Obama is not backing off renewable energy despite last year's controversy with Solyndra, the solar company that went bankrupt after receiving $535 million in federal loan guarantees from the Department of Energy.

 It increases the size of a state pipeline safety grant program within the Department of Transportation by 50 percent, and devotes money to modernize pipeline data collection and improve U.S. investigations of pipeline accidents.